marcoalopez/GrainSizeTools/README.md

 ## Community guidelines

-- *Did you find a bug in the code or an error in the documentation?* Let me know by opening an [issue](https://github.com/marcoalopez/GrainSizeTools/issues).

-- *Do you want to contribute with new ideas or do you miss a feature?* Let me know by sending me an email (see [here](https://github.com/marcoalopez )), or better open an [pull request](https://github.com/marcoalopez/GrainSizeTools/pulls) with the label ``enhancement`` and I'll see what I can do
-- *Do you want to develop your own code based on the GrainSizeTools script?* Go ahead, clone the project and develop!
+The GitHub website hosting the project provides several options (you will need a GitHub account, it’s free!):

+- Open a [discussion](https://github.com/marcoalopez/Jupyter4DICe/discussions): This is a place to:
+  - Ask questions you are wondering about.
+  - Share ideas.
+  - Engage with the developers (still just me).
+- Open and [issue](https://github.com/marcoalopez/Jupyter4DICe/issues): This is a place to track bugs or requests for specific features on the scripts.
+- Create a [pull request](https://github.com/marcoalopez/Jupyter4DICe/pulls): You modified, corrected or added a feature to one of the notebooks and send it for one of the developers to review it and add it to the main page.

 ---
-*Copyright © 2020 Marco A. Lopez-Sanchez*
+*Copyright © 2021 Marco A. Lopez-Sanchez*

 *Information presented on this website and the documentation of the script is provided without any express or implied warranty and may include technical inaccuracies or typing errors; the author reserve the right to modify or enhance the content of this website as well as the documentation of the script at any time without previous notice.
 This webpage and the documentation is not liable for the content of external links.*